How Employee Bonuses Are Taxed by the IRS

 At tax filing time, the IRS treats bonus income just like any other income.
 But for tax withholding, which is the amount retained by employers for taxes when the bonus is paid, the rules work differently.
 That means both employees and employers should be prepared for a different process for bonuses than what’s typically experienced with regular payroll.

-Bonuses are considered “supplemental wages” by the IRS.
+Bonuses are considered supplemental wages by the IRS.
 Commissions, overtime pay, accumulated sick leave, severance, back pay, reported tips, and other irregular payouts may also be considered supplemental wages for tax withholding.

 When an employee receives a raise, where a pay increase is ongoing, it’s treated differently than a bonus.
 In the next section, we’ll look at the two options you have to handle tax withholding for bonuses.
+These are known as the flat percentage method and the aggregate method.

 The IRS rules on the two withholding options